 THis method paints / renders the text in bounding rectangle.
 The text is always rendered with origin in the rectangles top left corner.
 If the provided Rect is not large enough, the text is clipped!

-- rect: The rectangle to render in

-- text: The text string to render

-- fontFace: A pointer the fontface to use

-- mono::geo::Size TextRender::renderDimension (String text, const MonoFont &fontFace) Return the resulting dimension / size of some rendered text.
+mono::geo::Size TextRender::renderDimension (String text, const MonoFont &fontFace) Return the resulting dimension / size of some rendered text.

 The final width and height of a rendered text, with the defined font face.